Parliament @ Work

 Territory

 The Australian Capital Territory (ACT) and the Northern Territory are self-governing entities of the Australian Commonwealth that, unlike the States, did not exist prior to federation.
 The ACT was originally part of New South Wales, and the Northern Territory was administered by South Australia, before they were administered as Territories of the Commonwealth after federation.
-They were granted self-government by an Act of the Commonwealth Parliament.
+They were granted self-government by an act of the Commonwealth Parliament.

 unicameral